Reconnecting

 Even people in the best of relationships can lose touch, sometimes…

-…and this is sometimes true for some folks in open adoptions, as well.
+…and this is sometimes true for some folks with open adoption connections, as well.
 People move.
 Phone numbers change.
 Mail gets lost.
 There are plenty of reasons that folks fall out of contact, even despite the best of intentions.
 Abrazo always encourages all of its clients to regularly inform the agency of address changes over the years, so we can help get them back in touch with the people who should matter most, for the sake of their child/ren.
 (Don’t let us lose you!)

 All parents who adopt through Abrazo sign an Entrustment Agreement at placement in which they promise to maintain contact (at the very least, via an annual report with photo/s sent to Abrazo by December 15 every year until the adoptee turns 18.)